Learning and Teaching

 After I have reached out to a student who is failing, not coming to class, or having personal struggles what other offices are available to help them?
 How do I let them know about the student's situation?
 (Early Alert?)
-(Center for Academic Success and the Counseling Center)
+(Center for Academic Success and Counseling Services)

 I have a student who has plagiarized or cheated.
 What are the standards?
 (Office of Honor)